MIKNSJ/web-scrape/README.md

 # web-scrape Documentation

-Basic web-scraping for browsing groceries, apartments, or video games.
+This includes basic web-scraping for browsing groceries, apartments, and video games.

+***

+## Selenium

+The tool for web-scraping dynamic websites and includes basic starter code.

+For static websites, check out BeautifulSoup.

 ***